Dylan Cantrell

-Dylan Cantrell (born June 29, 1994) is an American football tight end that is currently a free agent.
-He played college football at Texas Tech and was drafted by the Los Angeles Chargers as a wide receiver in the sixth round of the 2018 NFL Draft.
+Dylan Cantrell (born June 29, 1994) is an American former professional football tight end.
+He played college football at Texas Tech and was selected by the Los Angeles Chargers as a wide receiver in the sixth round of the 2018 NFL draft.

 College career

 Cantrell was a four-star recruit coming out of high school.
 He chose Texas Tech over Arkansas, West Virginia, Ole Miss, and Mississippi State.

 In his freshman year, Cantrell played in 11 games with 9 receptions for 70 yards and 1 touchdown.

 For his sophomore year, Cantrell played in all 12 games with 20 receptions for 312 yards and 2 touchdowns.

 Cantrell was redshirted for the 2015 season due to a back injury.

 Despite missing two games due to injury, Dylan Cantrell had a breakout season his junior year.
 Cantrell played in 10 games with 57 receptions for 669 yards with 8 touchdowns.

 Cantrell built on the success of his junior year during his senior year.
 Cantrell played in all 13 games for the Red Raiders with 71 receptions for 816 yards with 7 touchdowns.
 Cantrell also had one rushing attempt for 3 yards that resulted in a touchdown.